IPGP/a-simple-spatial-database/README.md

 The web interface shows a map, on which you can display each dataset as a layer.
 When you select data from the map, the results are listed below the map, dynamically.

-The idea is to keep it simple: only a basic web server is needed.
+The idea is to keep it simple: only a basic Linux web server is needed.
 The interface consists in HTML and JavaScript, and GeoJSON files as a database.
 So no PHP, no SQL, etc. Also, to facilitate installation and avoid compatibility issues, the external libraries used in the code are also provided in this repository (in the `external` directory).

 ## External libraries (provided in this repository)